 The Fitbit Charge 5 is a powerful fitness tracker that picks and mixes the best features from all of Fitbit’s other devices.
 It has the on-board GPS of the Fitbit Versa 3, the slim design and bright AMOLED screen of the Fitbit Luxe, and the stress-measuring app of the Fitbit Sense.

 When you're not working out, you'll benefit from smartphone notifications that can be read, opened on your phone, or dismissed with a quick tap, plus convenient call alerts so nothing important ends up going to voicemail.
 There are contactless payments through Fitbit Pay, and you'll receive regular reminders to get up and stretch and reflect on the previous day's achievements.
+It's effectively a good fitness watch condensed into a band.

 7 day battery life